 Nobody, but for me.

-I know the type, after all, I spend almost 7 years working in a public library.
+I know the type, after all, I spent years working in a public library.
 Oh yes, I spotted them.
 What my eyes unveiled yesterday, however, were books placed in the wrong non-fiction category, and incorrectly classified in the fiction part of the bookstore.
 Oh, the torture, the itching fingers, the shoulda/coulda/woulda conundrum of wanting to…

 This was not my house, nor my bookcase.
 I cannot go rearranging books correctly in places that do not belong to me (I secretly do when nobody is watching!).
 On I walked, looking back as if those books were in danger of being hurt.
 On I stomped… looking back…